Open-Cyber-Range/Deputy/README.md

 Additional configuration:

-- Create an `.env.local` file and set the `DOCUMENTATION_URL` environment variable to the URL of the documentation page
+- Modify the `.env` file to your liking, for example, set the `DOCUMENTATION_URL` to your own documentation page